 Pokémon came on the scene in the middle of a spate of panics involving violent crime and youth delinquency, but a few years before the focus on mass shooters or terrorism.

-Pokémon has been at the centre of so many heated controversies that Bulbapedia, a fan-curated wiki, keeps a running tab.
+Pokémon has been at the center of so many heated controversies that Bulbapedia, a fan-curated wiki, keeps a running tab.
 The long list notes changes made to several generations of the games, including words altered or casino ("Game Corner") areas removed in order to ensure compliance with regulatory standards or to evade accusations of glorifying gambling—but it also notes the game's brushes with religious complaints, perceived Nazi symbolism, animal cruelty, and plenty of other issues.

 Pokémon came on the scene in the middle of a spate of panics involving violent crime and youth delinquency, but a few years before the focus on mass shooters or terrorism.
 Panic gripped the heart of every God-fearing suburbanite in the 1980s when stories of the savage ritual abuse of children at the hands of Satanists started hitting the airwaves.
 The stories were bunk, but they were a boon to the career of schlockjock Geraldo Rivera, and kicked off a moral panic that lasted well into the 1990s.
-It was a classic case in accordance with criminologist Stanley Cohen's framework, popularised by his 1972 study, Folk Devils and Moral Panics.
+It was a classic case in accordance with criminologist Stanley Cohen's framework, popularized by his 1972 study, Folk Devils and Moral Panics.
 Cohen sums up the basic anatomy of a moral panic early on in his study:

 "A condition, episode, person or group of persons emerges to become defined as a threat to societal values and interests; its nature is presented in a stylized and stereotypical fashion by the mass media; the moral barricades are manned by editors, bishops, politicians and other right-thinking people; socially accredited experts pronounce their diagnoses and solutions; ways of coping are evolved or (more often) resorted to; the condition then disappears, submerges or deteriorates and becomes more visible… Sometimes the panic passes over and is forgotten, except in folklore and collective memory; at other times it has more serious and long-lasting repercussions and might produce such changes as those in legal and social policy or even in the way the society conceives itself."

 "Life in the 1990s was dominated by a sense that youth violence was out of control.
 The future looked bleak.
 To explain why, one word said it all," narrates Zachary Green in " The Superpredator Scare," a short documentary published by the New York Times describing the nature of the panic.
-There was some real-world basis for this, but instead of a structural explanation for the factors driving youth crime, the media and a number of academics instead amplified a more psychosocial theory largely predicated on racism and classism, and which Clyde Haberman's report on the phenomenon in the Times notes led to severe consequences: "It energised a movement, as one state after another enacted laws making it possible to try children as young as 13 or 14 as adults."
+There was some real-world basis for this, but instead of a structural explanation for the factors driving youth crime, the media and a number of academics instead amplified a more psychosocial theory largely predicated on racism and classism, and which Clyde Haberman's report on the phenomenon in the Times notes led to severe consequences "It energized a movement, as one state after another enacted laws making it possible to try children as young as 13 or 14 as adults."

 While no study has ever conclusively established a strong causal relationship between fantasy violence and actual violent crime, one could understand why unprecedented "realistic" depictions of gore elicited a panicked response from parents groups, academics, lawyers, politicians, and news media.
-We saw how Pokémon got caught up in the web of bigger anxieties, from Satanism and child abuse to gambling to violent youth crime, but I think the new uproar over Pokémon Go provides an even fuller explanation for why this keeps happening.
+We saw how Pokémon got caught up in the web of bigger anxieties, from Satanism and child abuse to gambling to violent youth crime, but I think the new uproar over Pokémon Go providesan even fuller explanation for why this keeps happening.

 Today the nature of the panic is different.
-We're constantly reminded that we live in the "post-9/11" era, marked by the interminable and counterproductive "War on Terror", of which mass surveillance and the stripping of civil liberties in the name of security play a huge part.
+We're constantly reminded that we live in the "post-9/11" era, marked by the interminable and counterproductive "War on Terror," of which mass surveillance and the stripping of civil liberties in the name of security play a huge part.
 People suffer from deepening economic inequality and political alienation, but have much greater access to mass communication.
-The internet has also become an intensely privatised space propped up by the sale of data to advertisers, and has evolved into a battleground for free speech, access to information, and safety from institutions and malicious individuals (especially when it comes to children).
+The internet has also become an intensely privatized space propped up by the sale of data to advertisers, and has evolved into a battleground for free speech, access to information, and safety from institutions and malicious individuals (especially when it comes to children.)
 And then, wouldn't you have it, here comes Pokémon to once again become a symbol for all that plagues society.

 For a minute, Pokémon Go became the scapegoat for every concern, real or imagined, people have with free apps, information security, and the alliance between corporations and the surveillance state.

 Niantic's Pokémon Go became the subject of some fairly new controversies in the past few months.
-The panic was set off by a Buzzfeed piece entitled, " You Should Probably Check Your Pokémon Go Privacy Settings " by Joseph Bernstein.
+The panic was set off by a Buzzfeed piece entitled " You Should Probably Check Your Pokémon Go Privacy Settings " by Joseph Bernstein.
 The piece explains at some length the extensive degree of access Niantic had to people's accounts (emphasis mine):

 The piece now displays an update containing a statement from Niantic that they "fixed Google account scope" for iOS users, and that it was an error.
-Security engineer Ari Rubinstein clarified how the app generates a token that could, in theory, be used to access user information in a write-up on Github.
-He summed it up for me even more succinctly, stating: "The token in question technically had access at one point to connect to some of the Google users' information, but not in the programmatic way that many journalists had theorised.
+Security engineer Ari Rubinstein clarified how the app generates a token that could, in theory, be used to access user information in a writeup on Github.
+He summed it up for me even more succinctly, stating, "The token in question technically had access at one point to connect to some of the Google users' information, but not in the programmatic way that many journalists had theorized.
 This is now fixed, and the fix was shipped out incredibly quickly."

 Nonetheless, anxiety spread quickly; even journalists like The Intercept's Lee Fang tweeted about Niantic's police disclosure policy (which can be understood as an extension of Google's disclosure policy ).
 OpenMedia, a Canadian Internet freedom and privacy activist group have posted about the app a number of times, in one case providing tips for how to restrict permissions and stay safe, and in another case using the app as a springboard to circulate a petition calling for the end of data caps in Canada .
-David Christopher, Communications Manager at OpenMedia, told me that the organisation is concerned about the way entertainment apps help normalise the already pervasive collection of information like metadata, and the ways this information can be exploited by corporations as well as the state.
-But, he clarified, he doesn't believe Niantic was reading people's emails "East German-style".
+David Christopher, Communications Manager at OpenMedia, told me that the organization is concerned about the way entertainment apps help normalize the already-pervasive collection of information like metadata, and the ways this information can be exploited by corporations as well as the state.
+But, he clarified, he doesn't believe Niantic was reading people's emails "East German-style."
 Rather, the biggest red flag for him rests in the much more commonplace disclosure policy that Fang cited in his tweet.

-"There are no safeguards whatsoever," he says.
+"There are no safeguards whatsoever," He says.
 "It's basically anything they think might be unethical in their sole discretion.
 So I mean, yeah, it's certainly a concern."

 But Christopher fundamentally sees it as a good sign that questions of privacy concerning apps are drawing so much skepticism.
 "The positive side to this whole phenomenon is that 25 years after the internet really kind of went mainstream, people are still coming up with cool new ideas that are able to sweep the world like this," he says, adding, "And in a sense… There's an increasing awareness that there are privacy concerns when you use apps like this."

-Christopher believes that the most productive way to deal with the problems of surveillance and information security is to organise and demand reforms which are in the public's interest, and which treat the internet as more of a public good.
-Christopher cites a number of specific goals OpenMedia seeks to accomplish that focus more on access to metadata (e.g. the duration of a phone call, the date an email was sent) than on app permissions, including the repealing of surveillance legislation, a legal requirement for warrants whenever police want to access personal information, and stopping the "practice of bulk collection of information on innocent people".
+Christopher believes that the most productive way to deal with the problems of surveillance and information security is to organize and demand reforms which are in the public's interest, and which treat the internet as more of a public good.
+Christopher cites a number of specific goals OpenMedia seeks to accomplish that focus more on access to metadata (e.g. the duration of a phone call, the date an email was sent) than on app permissions, including the repealing of surveillance legislation, a legal requirement for warrants whenever police want to access personal information, and stopping the "practice of bulk collection of information on innocent people."